 As of a few years ago, it is possible for undergraduates to major in neuroscience at CU Boulder.
 This major is overseen by faculty in the Department of Psychology and Neuroscience, though some students double major in disciplines like Biology or Integrative Physiology as well.
-To find out more about the major, visit the Neuroscience Major website.
+To find out more about the major, visit the Psychology and Neuroscience advising website.

 The Neuroscience Certificate encourages undergraduate students at the University of Colorado Boulder to take courses in basic science while providing a means to specialize in neurosciences.
 Since this area of the biological sciences is cross-disciplinary, interdepartmental course selection is possible and encouraged.
 Applicants must satisfy the requirements of: 1) the parent department of their major, 2) their college's core curriculum, and 3) the Neuroscience Certificate.
 They then receive an undergraduate degree in their parent department with certification in neuroscience.
 Award of the Certificate appears on your CU transcript.